datatheorem/TrustKit-Android/docs/getting-started.md

 }
 ```

-Once TrustKit Android has been initialized and the client or connection's `SSLSocketFactory` has been set, it will verify the server's certificate chain against the configured pinning policy whenever an HTTPS connection is initiated.
-If a report URI has been configured, the App will also send reports to the specified URI whenever a pin validation failure occurred.
+Once TrustKit Android has been initialized and the client or connection's
+`SSLSocketFactory` has been set, it will verify the server's certificate
+chain against the configured pinning policy whenever an HTTPS connection is
+initiated.
+If a report URI has been configured, the App will also send reports
+to the specified URI whenever a pin validation failure occurred.

+### Testing the integration

+After enabling TrustKit in your App, make sure to validate that the App is able
+to connect to any endpoint that has pinning enabled.
+This should be tested on
+at least two different API levels: 24 or later (Android N+) and 23 or earlier
+(Android M-), in order to cover the two possible code paths implemented in
+TrustKit for pinning validation.